 The beings whom we exploit are sentient, a quality that we, as humans, share.
 Sentience is an attribute whereby a being is self aware.
-Sentient beings have an interest in avoiding pain and in remaining alive.
+Sentient individuals have an interest in avoiding pain and in remaining alive.
 They experience life and living through their senses, and through their connections to their environment and to others.
 They have needs and preferences, are capable of joy, of experiencing satisfaction, of devotion to their offspring, of forming bonds of love and friendship with other beings and indeed are capable of experiencing suffering and misery.

-If we hope for a peaceful world, we must do more than just say empty words.
+If we hope for a peaceful world, we must do more than just mouth empty words.
 We must work for that peaceful world by embracing nonviolence and living true to the values that we say that we hold.
-We will achieve that by rejecting our part in the nightmare and becoming vegan.
+We will achieve that only by rejecting our part in the nightmare and becoming vegan.
 Our only regret will be that it took us so long.